vincent-vieira/techlunches-jenkins/README.md

 ## Prerequisites
 The whole infrastructure is heavily Dockerized, so make sure to have [Docker](https://www.docker.com/) installed on your host.
+**This PoC has been tested using Docker version 1.6.2, with client API level 1.18.
+It is known not to run properly on Docker 1.10, because the Jenkins Docker Executor plugin doesn't work.**

 ## Project structure
 This project is composed of 2 custom Docker images, and 1 stock image.